venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 device presented should match the hardware that the guest operating system is expecting to see.
 All devices can be specified with the `--device` command line option.
 Running QEMU with the command line options `--device help` will list all devices.
-Running QEMU with command line `--device foo,help` will list optons for "foo" device.
+Running QEMU with command line `--device foo,help` will list options for "foo" device.
 The **device front* end is often paired with a back end, which describes how the hosts devices resources are used in the emulation.